 The bad news is, where it’s probably economically more viable to use drones as a replacement of other delivery methods (suburbs like Bonython), is generally where ambient noise levels are lower.

 Set drone noise as a priority when defining flight trajectories

 This leads us to the second variable in the acoustics equation: the noise path.
 When studying sound propagation in the open air, it is tempting to oversimplify and just consider the distance between drones and potential receivers.
-But more parameters play a role, including reflection/absorption on the ground/objects, diffraction, and even wind.
+But more parameters play a role, including reflection/absorption on the ground/objects, diffraction, and atmospheric effects like the wind and temperature inversion.
 It is crucial to understand the influence of those parameters and to define, based on that, more conscientiously where drones can fly.

 It will benefit operators if they show concern about noise when deciding on flight trajectories rather than just obeying regulations or making pure economic considerations.
 But to achieve this, they need to do in-depth acoustics analysis on the drone in its actual environment.
 That requires effort.
 But by doing so, by adapting flight routes accordingly and by using that information as a basis for transparent communication with residents, they can dramatically reduce both the noise itself as well as any friction regarding this topic before it escalates.